lubusIN/laravel-gymie/README.md

 Improper permission on `storage` & `public` folder will lead to server & application errors

 ##  Installation
-1. Clone to your server root `git clone git@github.com:lubusIN/laravel-gymie.git`
+1. Clone to your server root `git clone -b master git@github.com:lubusIN/laravel-gymie.git`
+> For faster updates and bleeding edge features, or if you want to help test the next version, use the `develop` branch instead of the `master` branch.
 2. Run `composer install` to install all dependencies
 3. Create .env in application root `touch .env`
 4. Add your database details & optional sentry DNS